Top 10 · MD

 - Prosthodontists in MarylandCrowns, bridges, dentures, and full restorations.

-- Dental Public Healths in MarylandCommunity dental health and policy practitioners.
+- Dental Public Health Dentists in MarylandCommunity dental health and policy practitioners.

-- Oral & Maxillofacial Pathologists in MarylandDiagnoses oral diseases from biopsy and imaging.
+- Oral And Maxillofacial Pathologists in MarylandDiagnoses oral diseases from biopsy and imaging.

-- Dentist Anesthesiologists in MarylandSedation and anesthesia for dental procedures.
+- Dental Anesthesiologists in MarylandSedation and anesthesia for dental procedures.

-- Oral & Maxillofacial Radiologists in MarylandSpecialized dental imaging and diagnosis.
+- Oral And Maxillofacial Radiologists in MarylandSpecialized dental imaging and diagnosis.

 - Orofacial Pain Specialists in MarylandTMJ, jaw pain, and chronic facial pain.

-- Dentist (Other)s in MarylandDentists with general or unspecified focus.
+- Dentists in MarylandDentists with general or unspecified focus.

-How are these oral & maxillofacial surgeons in Maryland ranked?
+How are these oral and maxillofacial surgeons in Maryland ranked?

 Maryland's Medicaid program is Maryland Medical Assistance.
 Specialist participation varies.
-We surface Medicare enrollment as a public-program proxy on each profile, but the only authoritative answer comes from the office and the Maryland Medical Assistance provider directory (https://health.maryland.gov/mmcp/).How do I check a oral & maxillofacial surgeon's license in Maryland?
+We surface Medicare enrollment as a public-program proxy on each profile, but the only authoritative answer comes from the office and the Maryland Medical Assistance provider directory (https://health.maryland.gov/mmcp/).How do I check an oral and maxillofacial surgeon's license in Maryland?

 Use the Maryland State Board of Dental Examiners license-lookup at https://health.maryland.gov/dental/.
-Confirm the license is active and check for any disciplinary actions.When should I see a oral & maxillofacial surgeon instead of a general dentist?
+Confirm the license is active and check for any disciplinary actions.When should I see an oral and maxillofacial surgeon instead of a general dentist?

 Impacted wisdom teeth that need surgical removal; Dental implant placement, especially with bone grafting; Jaw fractures or facial trauma.